macwoj/interview_prep/devops/sre_questions.md

 # soft/hard link

-In Linux, a hard link is an additional directory entry that points directly to the inode (the actual data) of a file, meaning multiple filenames can refer to the same content, and deleting one does not remove the data as long as another hard link exists.
-In contrast, a soft link (or symbolic link) is a pointer to the file path, similar to a shortcut; if the target file is deleted, the symlink becomes broken.
-Hard links can't span filesystems or point to directories, while soft links can, making them more flexible but less robust if the target path changes.
+In Linux, **hard links** and **soft links** (also called **symbolic links**) are two ways to reference files.
+Here's a compact comparison:

+- **Hard link**
+  - Points directly to the file’s inode (same data on disk)
+  - Multiple filenames for the same file
+  - Changes to content affect all hard links
+  - Deleting one link doesn’t delete the data until all hard links are removed
+  - Cannot link to directories (by default)
+  - Cannot cross filesystems

+- **Soft link (symlink)**
+  - Points to the pathname of the target file
+  - Like a shortcut or alias
+  - If target is deleted, symlink becomes broken (dangling)
+  - Can link to directories
+  - Can cross filesystem boundaries

+**Commands:**
+- Create hard link: `ln original.txt hardlink.txt`
+- Create soft link: `ln -s original.txt symlink.txt`

+To check:
+- `ls -li` shows inode numbers (same for hard links)
+- `ls -l` shows `->` for symlinks

+Use hard links when you need multiple names for the same file data.
+Use soft links for flexible shortcuts.

 # User and Kernel space